Posted: January 13, 2021

 Many things in life come down to whether you have the time or the money.
-Helping people and projects is no different, and anyone with an altruistic streak will eventually find themselves questioning whether it is better to give to a charity or volunteer.
+Making a contribution to initiatives is no different, and you might find yourself wondering whether it’s better to give to a charity or volunteer.

-The simple answer is, if you have the money and not the time, give to a charity, while if you have time and not as much money, choose to volunteer.
-There are many other factors to consider though, as both have benefits on personal and global levels.
+The simple answer is, if you have the money and not the time, give to a charity.
+If you have more time you can choose to volunteer.
+There are many other factors to consider though, as both have benefits on a personal and global level.

 So, let’s take a closer look at each option.